 Gravel surfaces are very popular, but they have one major drawback – if you walk or drive over them, a lot of the gravel can move, severely affecting the surface.

-Our Gravel Stabilisation Systems, CEDAdrive and CEDApath, provide a solution to this in way of a honeycomb structure fitted on geotextile sheets which ultimately provides a firm gravel surface which is not only low maintenance but also SUDS compliant.
+The ECCOgravel Stabilisation Systems, provide a solution to this in way of a honeycomb structure fitted on geotextile sheets which ultimately provides a firm gravel surface which is not only low maintenance but also SUDS compliant.

 The sheets are 1.6m x 1.2m and support the use of rounded pebbles and most decorative aggregates.
 They are lightweight, therefore, no special lifting equipment is required.